Ecological Breastfeeding

 Soon I tried nursing upright in the wrap because I prefer wearing babies in the upright position, and because this position allows the baby to change breasts without the wrap having to be retied, and it is also the perfect position for burping.

-I wrapped Annabelle upright, then lowered her down enough to put her mouth slightly higher than the level of my nipple.
-Then I just needed to make sure the parts of the wrap coming around her head were the perfect tension to hold her head right there.
-Then tie.
-I like the front wrap cross carry best for this, and the front cross carry works great too.
+I wrapped Annabelle upright, then lowered her down enough to put her mouth slightly higher than the level of my nipple.Ā Then I just needed to make sure the parts of the wrap coming around her head were the perfect tension to hold her head right there.Ā Then tie.Ā I like the front wrap cross carry best for this, and the front cross carry works great too.

 Nursing in the FCC, 1 week old